 Chicago, IL 60606

-The Foundation for Sight & Sound has partnered with EarQ Group to provide hearing aids to individuals with limited financial resources.
+The Foundation for Sight & Sound provides hearing aids to individuals with limited financial resources.

 5582 Peachtree Road